Working Through Roadblocks - A Guide for New Programmers

 • Coworkers and Internal Help Mailing Lists

-• Slack - Public communities or your company's private slack
+• Discord/Slack/Teams - Public communities or your company's private server

 • Other online communities and mailing lists

-Many times, you won't even get so far as to posting the question, because just formulating the question often helps you to solve it.
+Many times, you won't even get as far as posting the question, because just formulating the question often helps you to solve it.
 This is referred to as Rubber Duck Debugging.
-Try explaining your problem to a rubber duck before you ask your coworker, and a good portion of the time just asking the question (out loud, ideally) will help you to identify the answer.
+Try explaining your problem to a rubber duck before you ask your coworker, and a good portion of the time just formulating the question you want to ask (out loud, ideally) will help you to identify the answer.

 Rubber Duck Debugging